1982 Salang Tunnel fire

-The 1982 Salang Tunnel fire occurred on 3 November 1982 in Afghanistan's Salang Tunnel during the Soviet occupation of Afghanistan.
+The 1982 Salang Tunnel fire occurred on 3 November 1982 in Afghanistan's Salang Tunnel during the Soviet–Afghan War.
 Details are uncertain and officially the number of casualties was recorded as between 168–176 Soviet and Afghan soldiers and civilians.
-Despite this, contemporary Western media said the incident may have been the deadliest known road accident, and one of the deadliest fires of modern times, with the death toll estimated at 2,700 to 3,000 people.
+Despite this, contemporary Western media said the incident may have been the deadliest known road accident, and one of the deadliest fires of modern times, with the death toll estimated at 2,700 people, including 700 Soviet soldiers.

 Background

-The Salang Tunnel, which allows motor traffic to bypass the infamous Salang Pass (or Kotal-e Salang), was built by Soviet engineers in 1964 and is of major strategic importance.
+The Salang Tunnel, which allows motor traffic to bypass the infamous Salang Pass (or Kotal-e Salang), was completed by Soviet engineers in 1964 and is of major strategic importance.

 Prior to the 1982 fire, on 23 February 1980, carbon monoxide buildup killed 16 Soviet soldiers in the Salang Tunnel.

 Fire

 Very few facts are known about the fire.
 All information available constitutes little more than hearsay, in part because the Soviet Army was not inclined to reveal massive losses during wartime.
 Neither the Soviet nor Afghan governments confirmed any incident occurred.
 Most sources agree that it involved a Soviet Army convoy traveling southward through the tunnel.

 According to Soviet Army records, on 3 November 1982, two military convoys (2211 and 2212) collided in the Salang tunnel causing a traffic jam, but no fire or explosion.